 The mission of the Academic Resource Center (ARC) at Saint Anselm College is to support all students in their efforts to develop, refine, and practice the academic habits and skills that lead to college success.
-To achieve this, the ARC offers numerous academic workshops and programs throughout the year.
 We are committed to our role in developing well-educated and independent learners.

 In support of this mission and the mission of Saint Anselm College, the ARC seeks the following: